mrlynn/lightninghire-support/SETUP.md

-# Lightning Hire Support Portal - Setup Guide
+# LightningHire Support Portal - Setup Guide

-This document outlines the steps to set up and run the Lightning Hire Support portal, which complements the main Lightning Hire application.
+This document outlines the steps to set up and run the LightningHire Support portal, which complements the main LightningHire application.

 ## Prerequisites

 - Node.js 18.x or later
-- MongoDB (shared with the main Lightning Hire application)
+- MongoDB (shared with the main LightningHire application)
 - OpenAI API key for RAG-powered chat and embeddings

 ## Installation